abuharth/inkwell/README.md

 ## Building the Project

 There are very little dependencies so this should build out of the box on a linux machine.
-Just clone the repository, and run the following commands inside of the directory.
+Just clone the repository, and run the following commands inside of the directory:

 ```
     $ make                                                      # builds project executable
     $ ./inkwell                                                 # opens inkwell with a blank file
     $ ./inkwell <filename>                                      # opens the given file in inkwell
 ```

 ## Features